Best Solana APIs for Developers in 2026

 - LaserStream gRPC for ultra-low latency data streaming

 Pricing: Free plan with 1M credits and 10 RPS.
 Developer plan at $49/month (10M credits, 50 RPS).
 Higher tiers are also available.
-Credit consumption varies by method and data volume.
+Credit consumption varies by method and data volume, making costs harder to predict.

-Best for: Solana-only applications, trading bots, NFT platforms, and projects that need the deepest possible Solana infrastructure without multi-chain requirements.
+Best for: Trading bots, NFT platforms, and projects that need Solana infrastructure without multi-chain requirements.

 Bitquery